stdevel/ansible-collection-uyuni/roles/server/molecule/README.md

 Verifier completed successfully.
 ```

-For running tests in the `suma` scenario context, run the commands above with the `-s suma` parameter.
+For running tests in the `mlm` scenario context, run the commands above with the `-s mlm` parameter.

-When creating your own Vagrantbox, you will need to edit `suma/molecule/molecule.yml` and change the name.